htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     may cause jobs to fail unnecessarily due to network disconnects.
     Most users will not need to tune this configuration variable.
-A value of 0 will use the operating system default, and a value of -1 will disable HTCondor’s use of a TCP keep alive.
+A value of 0 will use the operating system default, and a value of -1 will disable HTCondor's use of a TCP keep alive.

 ``ENABLE_IPV4`` :index:`ENABLE_IPV4`
     A boolean with the additional special value of ``auto``.
 If true,